Frequently asked questions about Azure Kubernetes Service (AKS)

 Are security updates applied to AKS agent nodes?

-Azure automatically applies security patches to the nodes in your cluster on a nightly schedule.
-However, you are responsible for ensuring that nodes are rebooted as required.
-You have several options for performing node reboots:
+Azure automatically applies security patches to the Linux nodes in your cluster on a nightly schedule.
+However, you are responsible for ensuring that those Linux nodes are rebooted as required.
+You have several options for rebooting nodes:

 - Manually, through the Azure portal or the Azure CLI.